 If you work for an employer that doesn't offer a health benefits package, you are self-employed, unemployed, retired, or a student, you still need to make sure you are covered.
-One of our experienced insurance agents can help guide you through the complicated maze of health insurance options to help you find the right Florida health insurance plan for your needs at a price that you can afford.
+One of our experienced insurance agents can help guide you through the complicated maze of health insurance options to help you find the right Boca Raton and Palm Beach County health insurance plan for your needs at a price that you can afford.
 The agents at Direct Insurance Network are familiar with the different kinds of health insurance options available.

 We will come up with most suitable options for you and your family.
 While plans can differ considerably, most plans offer medical, surgical, and hospitalization coverage.
 Many also offer prescription coverage.
 Some plans might include preventive health care services, such as annual physicals, immunizations, and even dental and vision coverage.
-When it comes to health insurance in Florida you can count on Direct Insurance Network to help you come up with the solution that works best for your situation and your family.
+When it comes to health insurance in West Palm Beach, Delray Beach and Boynton Beach, you can count on Direct Insurance Network to help you come up with the solution that works best for your situation and your family.

-There are several different health insurance options that you can choose from in Florida.
+There are several different health insurance options that you can choose from in Palm Beach County.
 Here is a run-down of some of the differences:

 •Fee-for-Service is a kind of health plan that pays the medical professional for services provided to the patient.
 Patients can choose their own doctor, and the claims are either filed by the patient or the health care provider.

 •Health Maintenance Organizations (HMO) require that all your health care services go through your primary care provider.
 To see a specialist or other health care provider, you will need a referral.
 This approach is designed to result in less paperwork and lower health care expenses.